Institute of Development Policy

 Trains

-Trains are operated by NMBS (or SNCB in French) and are the best option for long-distance travel as well as those residents who commute in from the outlying suburbs.
-Tickets can be purchased at the station counters, vending machines, through the NMBS website.
+Trains are operated by NMBS (or SNCB in French) and are the best option for long-distance travel or for commuting from the Antwerp suburbs.
+Tickets can be purchased at station counters, vending machines, and through the NMBS website.

 Check the website of the Belgian Rail here.